Seismic Shifts – the recent changes to the UK labour market

 When combined, all of the above lead to an increased need for speed, accuracy and efficiency within the contingent labour management process.

-An overview of the best practices that assist with enabling organisations to achieve this, including the ways in which Pixid technology can help, is contained within the main report.
+An overview of the best practices that assist hiring organisations, Managed Service Providers (MSPs) and staffing agencies to achieve this, is contained within the main report.